Werner Teske: Death

 On 26 June 1981, shortly after his trial, Teske was executed in a secret part of Leipzig Prison on Alfred-Kästner-Straße, Leipzig, by executioner Hermann Lorenz.
 Teske was shot in the back of the head using a semi-automatic pistol, after which his body was cremated and buried at the Südfriedhof.
 His death certificate stated that he died of "heart failure".
 Knowledge of Teske's trial, execution, and funeral were all kept secret by East German authorities, and this information was withheld even from Teske's closest relatives, including his wife who did not know she was a widow until after German reunification in 1990.
 Until then, she had assumed her husband was being held somewhere in custody.

 Posthumous rehabilitation

 After German reunification, the sentence against Teske was overturned in 1993.
 Subsequently, the judges and prosecutors who had taken part in Teske's trial were prosecuted themselves, and in 1998, judge Karl-Heinz Knoche and prosecutor Heinz Kadgien were sentenced to four years imprisonment for perverting the course of justice.
-These new rulings were justified by the fact that the original decision had been disproportionate according to East German law, as though Teske had planned to defect, he never actually committed the offenses he was sentenced for.
+These new rulings were justified by the fact that the original decision had been disproportionate according to East German law, as while Teske did plan to defect, he never actually committed the offenses he was sentenced for.

 Teske was the last person to be executed in East Germany before the death penalty was abolished in 1987, effectively becoming the last person to be executed in Germany.

 The story of the 2021 film The Last Execution by Franziska Stünkel is based on aspects of the lives of Teske and the footballer Lutz Eigendorf.